neurophysics/DrumsAndBrains/README.md

 We are using spatial filters to obtain the best signal-to-noise ratio available.

-Two different types of spatial filters are to be used:

-1. Spatio-spectral decomposition (SSD): Filters are trained from the listening period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
+Spatio-spectral decomposition (SSD): Filters are trained from the listening and silence period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
 Algorithmically, this works by
 (1) isolating snare and woodblock frequency from the FFT and applying the inverse transform, then calculation of covariance matrices for every trial = 'target', (2) isolating range of 1-2 Hz, applying inverse transform and calculation of covariance matrices for every single trial 'contrast' (1+2 is done in `prepareFFTSSD.py`) and
 (3) calculating the SSD of stimulation frequencies vs. the neighboring frequencies (in `calcFFTSSD.py`).

-2. GAMLSS

 ### Analysis *across subjects*
 Here, we chose an approach to train the spatial filters across subjects,